remyeltorro/celldetective/docs/source/signals-and-events.rst

 In this application, blue cell nuclei turn red when a target cell is killed by a cell from the green population.
 You can zoom in the animation, move around, and click on any single cell of interest.
 The center of mass of cells is coded by a dynamic double scatter plot.
 The cross symbol encodes the cell class.
 The circle around the cross shows the current cell status (whether the event happened before the current frame or not).
 Upon clicking, the signals are updated in the left side panel, to show the measurements of the selected cell.
 You can view simultaneously up to three signals.
 Since quantities can be wildly different, normalization and log-rescaling buttons can be triggered to rescale the signals.

 In the top part of the left side panel, you select the event of interest.
 Changing the event updates the colors attributed to each cell marker in the animation.
-You can decide to create a brand new event and annotate cells (almost) from scratch: you set a initial class for all cells, to be modified.
+You can decide to create a brand new event and annotate cells (almost) from scratch: you set an initial class for all cells to be modified.
 The class of a single-cell with respect to an event can be modified.
-Similarly, the time estimated in case of event can be changed to a different value.
+Similarly, the time estimated in the case of an event can be changed to a different value.
 Don't forget to click on "Save" to save all modifications.

 .. note::

-   Cells marked for suppression (key Del), are temporarily colored in black.
+   Cells marked for deletion (key Del), are temporarily colored in black.
 Upon saving, they are removed completely and cannot be recovered again.

 If all cells have been annotated for an event of interest, you can decide to export a training set for signal analysis with a Deep Learning model, by clicking on the export button on the right side of the "Save" button.